jbonatakis/pginbox/docs/SEMANTIC_CHUNKING_V2.md

 ## 5.4 Primary semantic unit for attachments: file diff

-A patch attachment should first be split on `diff --git`, yielding one semantic unit per file change.
+A patch attachment should first be split into file-level units, preferably using `diff --git` when available.

 This is the right default because: